The Cairngorms Up-Close: Gallery

 Where and when encountered: Anagach Woods on 29 August 2024

-Date range for adult records: 11 August to 8 September
+Date range for live (non-diapausing) adult records: 1 August to 30 September (61 days)

 Common flower bug (Anthocoris nemorum)